iamam34/Revocab/README.md

-# HebrewVocab
+# Revocab

-web app for reviewing vocabulary
+web app for reviewing vocabulary (initially designed for Biblical Hebrew)

 written in python3 with flask